hpreston/mod_general_development/README.md

 * [http://docs.python-guide.org/en/latest/dev/virtualenvs/](http://docs.python-guide.org/en/latest/dev/virtualenvs/)
 * [https://virtualenvwrapper.readthedocs.io/en/latest/](https://virtualenvwrapper.readthedocs.io/en/latest/)

 [item]: # (/slide)

 [item]: # (slide)
-### Why do we care
+# Why do we care

+[item]: # (/slide)

 It is up to the developer today to consider dependencies when building applciations, and if you follow the 12 Factor App principals, declaration and islotation are critical.
 As we're setting out to build application demos, understanding how to address dependencies is critical to providing useful applicaitons, and not just toy-code.

 Every language and framework for development has dependencies.
 One part of learning a language you plan to use for application or demo development needs to be a consideration on how they are handled and documented.
 You'll want to find the equivelant of *pip* in whichever langague you are using.

-[item]: # (/slide)

-[item]: # (slide)
-### Why do we care

 In development today, it is not only good practice, but it's expected to provide software with dependency isolation.
 If you're building a python application that will be downloaded and ran on a host, virtualenv for python is a standard way to do this.

-However, more and more applciations are being packaged in containers (typically Docker containers) which provide a level of isolation even higher than a simple Virtual Environment.
+However, more and more applications are being packaged in containers (typically Docker containers) which provide a level of isolation even higher than a simple Virtual Environment.
 You could create a Virtual Environment within a container, but if you are practicing good container strategy, that is likely not needed as part of final delivery.

 Though, in the development phase, you may choose to use virtualenv to develop within to avoid the extra steps of rebuilding a new container for every update and test.

-[item]: # (/slide)

 [item]: # (slide)
-### Go do it Exercises
+# Go do it Exercise

-This exercise will combine the pip and virtualenv skills together.
-As well as give you something new to extend the virtualenv skills to research...

-* Take a look at this sample django application on GitHub [kirpit/django-sample-app](https://github.com/kirpit/django-sample-app)
-* Review the README, this lab is about setting up this application within a virtual environment on your workstation
-* Step 1 in the installation references a tool called **virtualenvwrapper**.
-Check the link above that describes its value and install it with pip
-* Run through the installation of the sample application and start the web server
+* Create an empty directory called pip_venv_exercise
+* Using pip and virtualenv, create a new Python program that leverages the Python module *requests* to get the current weather details for Zip Code 13057 and print out the key details in a user friendly way.

 [item]: # (/slide)